ajavamind/ProcessingSketches/README.md

-# ProcessingSketches
+# Processing Sketches
 Here are a few _Processing Sketches_ I wrote for public use, learning and experimentation.
 For more about Processing see [Processing.org](https://processing.org/)

+# Projects
-Other projects where I used Processing and saved in a repository are linked here:
+Projects where I used Processing and saved in a repository are found here:

 [Control multiple Samsung NX cameras with telnet commands](https://github.com/ajavamind/Multi-NX-Camera-Control)